| Confucianism Confucianism, major system of thought in China, developed

 of ethics, they were also interested in the theories of the

+universe and the origin of human nature.
 Neo-Confucianism branched out into two schools of philosophy.

 The foremost exponent of one school was Chu Hsi, an eminent